janstrng/Evaluating-IoT-devices/Framework.md

 ## Further work
 - Include and describe tools and methodology for tests.
-- Include practical example of use of the framework - Deebot 605
 - Evaluate and iterate scoring-system
 - "Forgot my password" functionality